origami-dss/origami-dss/README.md

 -  I am Annette from Origami Data Science Services.
-I have worked in scintific institutions in Germany, Italy and GB.
+I have worked in scientific institutions in Germany, Italy and GB.
 -  I am interested data science (and in particular, in time series analysis), data visualization and modelling.
 -  I am currently learning advanced R and R shiny.
 -  I am looking for collaborations for R shiny applications with minimalistic design.